Data Governance Trends Report

 65% of C-level tech execs suspect that files and documents with sensitive information are saved locally to the personal devices of employees.

-of company files contain sensitive information
+of company files contain

 Which Data Source is Most Difficult to Secure?